Common Reasons for Diarrhea After Meals

 Infections and Parasites

-Digestive infections can create diarrhea, often accompanied by other symptoms, such as nausea, vomiting, and fever.
+Digestive infections can be causes of diarrhea, often accompanied by other symptoms, such as nausea, vomiting, and fever.
 Examples of possible infections include:

 Infection-related diarrhea most commonly begins suddenly and often requires medical treatment if not cleared up quickly.